MuthusaravananS/PINPOINT/README.md

 ----
 We welcome datasets of known/putative protease inhibitors or SSPs to improve accuracy.
 Contact us!

-> Open models and  access to data democratize discovery.
+> Open models and  access to data democratize scientific discovery.
 We encourage sharing sequences/structures in public repositories for open use.

 ## For inquiries, contact us.__